First and Last and Always: Editions

 The original vinyl album was released in March 1985 in the UK, the US and Europe.
 In July 1985 Warner-Pioneer Corporation in Japan released a version of the album that contained different mixes of some tracks ("Black Planet" features slightly different instrumentation and is 10 seconds longer, "No Time to Cry" features different opening and ending instrumentation and sound effects, "A Rock and a Hard Place" features additional guitar tracks and a slightly different drum track, while "First and Last and Always" features a totally different drum track as well as a totally different arrangement and has an intro which is 15 seconds longer; the remaining tracks are identical to the standard vinyl release).
 In March 1988 the album was released on CD for the first time, but it was the Japanese version that was used.
 In May 1992 a digitally remastered version of the CD was released, again using the Japanese version.

 In October 2006 a remastered version of the original vinyl album was released for the first time on CD.
 This CD edition featured some bonus tracks such as an early demo version of "Some Kind of Stranger" with different lyrics, plus the b sides of the singles "Walk Away" ("Poison Door", "On the Wire" and "Long Train") and "No Time to Cry" ("Blood Money" and "Bury Me Deep").
 On 24 July 2015, a 4-LP vinyl box set was released by Warner Music International that included the original version of the album with three EPs from the era, all with reproduced artwork in a slipcase.
 The set was also released digitally.

+Reception

+Critical

+John Leland of Spin wrote, "Their songs are all dark, funereal—slow or fast, they all have the same relentlessly overcast timbre.
+They're a talented bunch trapped inside a clichéd strategy.
+First and Last and Always isn't bad, but it sure doesn't reward attentive listening."